 During the last three weeks the Lord has graciously owned the labours of Thomas Wood, a converted bricklayer on Cockerhill.
 Prayer-meetings are held from house to house during the week, and much good has been done.
 Some have bid farewell to the public-houses, the card-table, gambling, cock-fighting, dancing, pigeon-flying, &c., &c., and are not ashamed to stand up and tell what the Lord has done for their souls.
 During the past week fifty-three have been converted to God.
-Children are praying for God to touch the hearts of their drunken fathers and mothers, and singing"Happy day, happy day!.
+Children are praying for God to touch the hearts of their drunken fathers and mothers and singing

 The work of the Lord is still prospering on Cockerhill.
 During the past week one hundred and ten persons have given their names as professedly pardoned sinners.
 A young man came to mock, but the Lord touched his heart, and he found pardon and peace; he brought his father, mother, sister, and brother, and they all professed to obtain the blessing they sought —their house has become a house of prayer.
 God is working powerfully among the vilest sinners in the town; drunkards, gamblers, Sabbath-breakers, &c., attend our meetings, and a great many have turned to God and are singing nightly that beautiful hymn, "Christ for me."